 Hunt down French soccer star Bixente Lizarazu

-This surfing soccer legend from Saint-Jean-de-Luz actually has an entire stadium named after him in the French Basque country.
-Affectionately called Liza by his fans, Bixente is one of France’s most celebrated and decorated French players in history.
-He also made my list of Sexy French Footballers and surfs in Saint-Jean-de-Luz, so trying to hunt down Liza and his rock hard abs probably wouldn’t be a total waste of time.
+This soccer legend and avid surfer from St.-Jean-de-Luz actually has an entire stadium named after him in the French Basque region.
+Affectionately called Liza by his fans, Bixente is one of the most celebrated and decorated French players in history.
+He also made my list of Sexy French Footballers, so trying to hunt down Liza and his rock-hard abs probably wouldn’t be a total waste of time.
+Just saying.

 Go shopping on rue Gambetta

-This pedestrianized street in St-Jean de Luz is home to shops and boutiques selling everything from tackier tourist wears to salt water taffy and stylish clothes.
+This pedestrianized street in St.-Jean-de-Luz is home to shops and boutiques selling everything from tacky tourist wares to salt water taffy and stylish clothes.

-This is the biggest and probably best of the summer festivals that take place in St-Jean de Luz.
-Centered around the summer solstice (and longest day of the year) this festival is celebrated with beach bonfires, music and dancing.
-Residents will be dressed in tradition red and black garb.
+This is the biggest and probably best of the summer festivals that take place in St.-Jean-de-Luz.
+Centered around the summer solstice (and longest day of the year), this festival is celebrated with beach bonfires, music and dancing.
+Residents will be dressed in traditional red and black garb.

-La Nuit de la Sardine, Saturday in early July and Saturday nearest August 15.
+La Nuit de la Sardine, on a Saturday in early July and the Saturday nearest August 15

-This festival, which translates literally as Night of the Sardine, might sound like simply like a fishy event having to do with these small sea creatures, but this festival is actually a night of music, folklore and dancing in honor of one of the areas biggest fishing catches.
+This festival, which translates literally as Night of the Sardine, might sound like a fishy event having to do with these small sea creatures; but this festival is actually a night of music, folklore and dancing in honor of one of the area’s biggest fishing catches.

-Translated as the Festival of Tuna, this is yet another celebration based around the fish coming from the sea near St-Jean de Luz.
-The streets fill with Basque music and dancing and best of all, lots of stall selling sizzling hot tuna steaks.
+Translated as the Festival of Tuna, this is yet another celebration of the bounty coming from the sea near St.-Jean-de-Luz.
+The streets fill with Basque music and dancing – and best of all, lots of stalls selling sizzling hot tuna steaks.
 Yum.

 Bastille Day, July 14